About

 Teaching

-I regularly teach courses in Bielefeld University's History MA and its international MA program InterAmerican Studies (IAS), mostly environmental history of the colonial Americas (e.g. focusing on climate, food, energy or resources etc.) but also more general themes, such as the Age of Revolutions or transatlantic and inter-American migration.
+I regularly teach courses in Bielefeld University's History MA and its international MA program InterAmerican Studies (IAS), mostly environmental history of the colonial Americas (e.g. focusing on climate, food, health, energy or resources etc.) but also more general themes, such as the Age of Revolutions, the history of African slavery, or transatlantic and inter-American migration.
 It is an interdisciplinary MA program that attracts students from all over the world, many of course from the Americas, but also from countries of the Near East and Asia.
 I also teach courses in Bielefeld's history BA.

 I believe that we cannot understand where we are in the present or where we are going in the future, if we do not understand the process of how we got here.
 In this sense, my approach to my teaching and research aims to connect past processes with questions of the present.